Dabendorf/Bergle/README.md

 #### TODO:
 * Update dependencies
-* Add neighbor data to the existing `countries.ts` file, and remove sample `neighborhood ts`.
+* Add neighbor data to the existing `countries.ts` file, and remove sample `neighborhoods.ts`.
 * Match theme on network graph to the rest of the app.